 My experiences & favorite minimalist picks

-A personal anecdote: when I switched to minimalist footwear, my lifelong issues with shin splits completely resolved.
+A personal anecdote: when I switched to wildling shoes, my lifelong issues with shin splits were completely resolved.
 Merrell Vapor Gloves are my go-to because of the wide toe box, which lets my toes do their thing(s).

 Now, many of the objections to minimalist footwear deal with the potential for injury during the transition from standard footwear (that was the entire origin of the Vibram lawsuit, years back), but that has nothing to do with minimal footwear being โbad.โ It has to do with undoing the long-term effects of not allowing our feet to do what they’re supposed to do.